NerdAlertNA/homework/week02d01/hw.md

   > Answer here

+  	players = {
+  		player x
+  		player o
+  	}

+  	moves = {
+  		icon representing x,
+  		icon representing o,
+  		locations one a 3x3 board with each space represented within an array.
+  	}

 b.
 How might those entities be represented in JavaScript code?

   > Answer here

+  	players: [
+  		playerX: input name,
+  		playerO: input name
+  	]

+  	game: {
+  		players.playerX {
+  			turn{
+  				playerX: "john",
+  				place: 3,
+  			}
+  		}
+  		players.playery {
+  			turn: {
+  				playerY: "jane",
+  				place: 2,
+  			}
+  		}
+  	}

 c.
 Justify your choices in a) and b).
 Why these entities?
 Why these
     representations?

   > Answer here

+  	you need a to define who is playing and where there moves would be located on a 3x3 board. in an array where 0 is the top left corner and 8 is the bottom right corner.